anoma/namada-interface/README.md

 ## Introduction

-This is the main app of the project and it is the user interface of the application.
-It is based on create-react-app and uses TypeScript.
-Some of its' functionality is split to external project living in this repository, under the directory `packages`.
-They are: [anoma-lib](#anoma-lib), [key-management](#key-management), [masp-web](#masp-web).
-All of those dependencies use Rust code that is compiled to WASM with [bindgen](https://rustwasm.github.io/wasm-bindgen).
-Anoma-wallet and its developers do not have to care about this fact, except when compiling the dependencies in the beginning.
-All of the libraries using WASM exposes a usual TypeScript interface.

 This is the `namada-interface` monorepo.
 Within it, you will find the code for the web wallet implementation. it contains the following packages:

 ```bash